OS2mo/os2mo/README.md

 ```

 Note that an organizational unit address needs to have an `org_unit` attribute.
 In
-contrast to an employee address, which needs a `person` attribute.
+contrast to an employee object, which needs a `person` attribute.
 For details regarding
 `get_org_unit_path_string` and `get_or_create_org_unit_uuid`, see the chapter on
 [engagement conversion](#engagement-conversion).